Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/LessonPlan.md

   - Finding directories with a specific directory name.

-  - Finding files with case insensitivity.
+  - Finding files that with case insensitivity.

-  - Finding files with wildcards.
+  - Finding files that with wildcards.

   - Using the find command with conditional statements.